superpandas-ai/superpandas/README.md

 ![diagram](architecture.png)

 ### SuperDataFrame (SDF):
-A SuperDataFrame is a subclass of Pandas' DataFrame.
-It is a container for data, and has all the functionality of a Pandas DataFrame, plus some additional properties and methods that allow it to be used with SuperPandas' natural language interface.
-The additional properties are :
+A SuperDataFrame is ~~a subclass of Pandas' DataFrame~~(not yet.
+In works.
+Presently it's a composition).
+It is a container for data, and has all the functionality of a Pandas DataFrame, plus some additional attributes and methods that allow it to be used with SuperPandas' natural language interface.
+The additional attributes are :
 -   DataFrame `name` and `description` : They are used in the prompts to LLMClient.
 They can be manually set by the user or obtained by the LLMClient.
 -   DataFrame column names and datatypes : They are also used in the prompts to LLMClient and are extracted from the underlying DataFrame.